 Brain Tumors in Dogs and Cats

 Cancer that affects different tissues that make up the brain, is underdiagnosed in elderly dogs and cats.
 A relative tendency for brain tumors has been found in young animals (Boston Terrier and Boxer breeds).
-The development of a brain tumor usually has serious consequences in patients, generating impotence in the majority of guardians.
+The development of a brain tumor (Homeopathy Treatment for Brain Tumor) usually has serious consequences in patients, generating impotence in the majority of guardians.
 However, these tumors vary widely in their level of malignancy and some can be treated effectively.
 Unfortunately there are many things that are still not known about the development and evolution of the different types of brain tumors in dogs and cats.

 - The term brain tumor means simply a mass of cells in the brain.
 Brain tumors are classified as primary or secondary according to the origin of the tumor cells.

 - Primary brain tumors: this category includes meningiomas, gliomas, papilloma of choroid plexus, adenomas, and pituitary adenocarcinomas, among others.

 - Meningiomas are primary brain tumors of most common presentation in dogs, cats and humans.
 These tumors are originated in the membrane arachnoid meninges.
 Meningiomas should not be considered as brain tumors in the strict sense, but they are classified together because of their location within the cranial cavity and action invading and compressing the nervous tissue.
 These tumors occur more frequently in dolichocephalic breeds such as the Golden Retriever.
 Meningiomas tend to grow relatively slowly and are susceptible to be treated (although malignant forms can be found).